 As a real estate agent, you’re your own boss.
 This sounds wonderful, but you also have to play the role of the boss when holding yourself accountable.
 You can lose track of projects, client relationships, and listings when you don’t practice excellent real estate agent time management strategies.

 Top real estate agents all have one thing in common: time management skills.
 Becoming a real estate agent will require you to develop great habits that keep you progressing through your career.
 Below is actionable, real estate agent time management advice that you can apply to your career right now.

 Goal setting will help you visualize what needs to get done.
 What people don’t realize is that the majority of goal setting is done wrong.
 You might have an idea of what you want to accomplish, but if it just remains an idea, you’ll never accomplish it.

-When you have a big project, break it down in as many small goals as possible.
+When you have a big project, break it down into as many small goals as possible.
 Doing so will help you identify every action item you need to complete to meet your goal.

-You could knock a bunch of items off your to-do list, but still get nothing done.
-Productive procrastination is the phenomena of working on simple, mundane tasks to avoid the bigger, more daunting task.
+You could knock a bunch of items off your to-do list, but still, get nothing done.
+Productive procrastination is the phenomenon of working on simple, mundane tasks to avoid the bigger, more daunting task.
 It’s a symptom of not having a clear action plan for tackling the bigger projects.

 Prioritizing your work will help you alleviate those busy days with low results.
 According to the 80/20 rule, 20% of your projects will produce 80% of the results you’re looking for.
 Therefore, focusing on the 80% of projects that produce 20% of the result, will be using your time unwisely.